 In our self-obsessed, individual-driven world of medical breakthroughs, technological wonders and incredible Hot Pocket innovations, human beings are only becoming more self-reliant, insular and independent.
 We are ‘masters of our fate,’ and the ‘captains of our souls.’
 Many of us have no need for God or anything of the sort.
-We are our own helpers, are own healers.
+We are our own helpers, our own healers.

 But back in the 14th Century, when the Black Plague was mowing down everything in sight, we weren’t quite so sure of ourselves.
 We needed all the help we could get.
 In those days, the people turned to 14 Holy Helpers to deal with their many problems.
 Let’s have a look at this elite group and what they were called upon to help protect against.